bg-write/chatGPT-cheatsheet/README.md

 ### Generating Documentation

 - Generate the documentation for this API.
 [Then paste in the GitHub repo URL.] ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))
+- I need to make a glossary for a study guide I'm making on ChatGPT.
+What key terms should I include in this new glossary to help beginners who are new to ChatGPT, AI, and machine learning?

 ### Understanding and Fixing Errors